getBoolean/flutter_boolean_template/README.md

   dart pub global run melos bootstrap
   ```

-The following scripts are configured:
+#### Scripts

+Pub:

+- `melos run pub` - Run `pub get` in all packages.
+- `melos run dart:pkg` - Run `dart pub get` in the selected dart package.
+- `melos run flutter:pkg` - Run `flutter pub get` in the selected flutter package.
 - `melos run upgrade` - Run `pub upgrade` in all packages.
 - `melos run upgrade:pkg` - Run `pub upgrade` in the selected package.

-- `melos run analyze` - Run `dart analyze` in all packages.
-- `melos run test` - Run all Flutter tests.
-- `melos run format` - Run `dart format` in all packages.
-- `melos run fix` - Run `dart fix --apply` in all packages.
+Code Generation:

+- `dart run build_runner watch -d` - Watch and generate code for the app, does not work with subpackages
 - `melos run generate` - Run `build_runner build` in all packages that depend on `build_runner`.
 - `melos run generate:pkg` - Run `build_runner build` for a specific package (except `envied` packages).
 - `melos run watch:pkg` - Run `build_runner watch` for a specific package (except `envied` packages).
 It will not work if you choose "all" in the package selection prompt.